Monarchism: Japan

 The emperor of Japan or (天皇, Tennō), literally "ruler from heaven" or "heavenly sovereign", (Note: In English, the use of the term (帝／御門, Mikado) for the emperor was once common but is now considered obsolete.) is the hereditary monarch and head of state of Japan.
 The Imperial Household Law governs the line of imperial succession.
 The emperor is personally immune from prosecution and is also recognized as the head of the Shinto religion, which holds the emperor to be the direct descendant of the sun goddess Amaterasu.
 According to tradition, the office of emperor was created in the 7th century BC, but modern scholars believe that the first emperors did not appear until the 5th or 6th centuries AD.
-During the Kamakura period from 1185 to 1333, the shōguns were the de facto rulers of Japan, with the emperor and the imperial court acting as figureheads.
+During the Kamakura period, from 1185 to 1333, the shōguns were the de facto rulers of Japan, with the emperor and the imperial court acting largely as figureheads.
+During the subsequent Muromachi and Edo periods, the shōguns remained the de facto rulers, while the emperors exercised little real power.
 In 1867, shogun Tokugawa Yoshinobu stepped down, restoring Emperor Meiji to power.
-The Meiji Constitution was adopted In 1889, after which the emperor became an active ruler with considerable political power that was shared with the Imperial Diet.
+The Meiji Constitution was adopted In 1889, after which the emperor became an active ruler with considerable political power that was shared with the Imperial Diet, although the Emperors exercised less power during the later Taishō and Shōwa periods.
 After World War II, the 1947 Constitution of Japan was enacted, defining the emperor as the symbol of the Japanese state and the unity of the Japanese people.
 The emperor has exercised a purely ceremonial role ever since.